 You must weigh up protection, weight and comfort for each job.
 Regardless, your helmet should fit your head well, cover as much skin as possible, and be light enough to complete a day of work without hurting you.
 For instances where you need to attach a bib or use a heavy helmet, you should take regular breaks.

-Should You Buy or Rent a Welding Helmet?
+Should You Buy or Rent The Best Welding Helmet?

 Again, this is another decision that mostly comes down to personal preference.
 A good rule of thumb is to ask yourself if you will be welding on a regular basis or as part of your job.
 If the answer is yes, then purchasing a helmet is a good investment that will save money in the long run.
 You can buy one tailored to your needs that is fitted correctly to you.